Team-Cartographer/SUITS-2024-LMCC/README.md

 ./start.sh
 ```

-This will install all dependencies for NodeJS and Python, and start both the LMCC Frontend and Backend Servers, and configure the app with your IP TSS Server (please make sure you have that available)
+This will install all dependencies for NodeJS and Python, and start both the LMCC Frontend and Backend Servers on your network to share the same server among many comuters, and configure the app with your IP TSS Server (please make sure you have that available)

-To run the application both locally and on your network to share the same server among many computers, do the script with the `--local` argument:
+To run the application locally for testing, do the script with the `--local` argument:

 ```bash
 ./start.sh --local